TeamLucille/AstroDocs-Api/README.md

 USER STORIES: OWNER
 --------------------

-- As a visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in(using email, password, and password confirmation)
+- As a visitor to AstroDocs I need to know how to sign up so that I can become an Owner and sign in (using email, password, and password confirmation)

-- As an owner I need to be able to log in with email and password so that only I will have the ability to create, update, and delete files.
+- As an Owner I need to be able to log in with email and password so that only I will have the ability to create, update, and delete files.

-- As an owner I need to be able to change my my password so that I can pick a new one if I would like.
+- As an Owner I need to be able to change my my password so that I can pick a new one if I would like.

-- As an owner I need to be able to get feedback from the website after after each action's success or failure.
+- As an Owner I need to be able to get feedback from the website after each action's success or failure.

-- As an owner I need all forms to clear after submitting (either success or failure) so that I can resubmit forms as needed.
+- As an Owner I need all forms to clear after submitting (either success or failure) so that I can resubmit forms as needed.

 - As a signed-in Owner I need to know what my options are so that I can work with my files.
     *Create files.